htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     |                                      | ABORT-DAG-ON specification           |
     +--------------------------------------+--------------------------------------+

+:classad-attribute:`DAG_JobsSubmitted`
+    The total number of job processes submitted by all the nodes in the DAG.

+:classad-attribute:`DAG_JobsIdle`
+    The number of job processes currently idle within the DAG.

+:classad-attribute:`DAG_JobsHeld`
+    The number of job processes currently held within the DAG.

+:classad-attribute:`DAG_JobsRunning`
+    The number of job processes currently executing within the DAG.

+:classad-attribute:`DAG_JobsCompleted`
+    The total number of job processes within the DAG that have successfully completed.

 The following job ClassAd attributes do not appear in the job ClassAd as kept by the *condor_schedd* daemon.
 They appear in the job ClassAd